-Note on the use of this standard: All aspects of this standard are considered to be normative, including the scope, standard effective date, references, terms and definitions, tables and annexes, unless otherwise stated.
+Note on the use of this standard.

+All aspects of this standard are considered to be normative, including the scope, standard effective date, references, terms and definitions, tables and annexes, unless otherwise stated.

-4. Regional Standards
+4 Regional Standard

 FSC working groups around the world are developing country- or region-specific forest certification standards.
 NEPCon fully supports, encourages and participates wherever possible in such processes.
 Our experience is that the regional standard setting process is vital.
 Regional standard setting is an excellent way of engaging the public in important, broad ranging discussions on the future of forests and human communities.
-In other words, the regional standards setting process should not be seen just as a technical standards setting process, but also as a process of outreach on the topic of sustainable forest management.
+In other words, the regional standards setting process should not be seen just as a technical standard setting process, but also as a process of outreach on the topic of sustainable forest management.

 As part of the FSC process, regional standards are developed by a regional working group, field-tested, revised and approved by the regional working group, and then submitted to the FSC's international headquarters for approval.
-The final product, if approved, is an "FSC endorsed standard".
+The final product, if approved, is an "FSC accredited standard".
 Once accredited, all FSC-approved certifiers (like NEPCon) must use the endorsed regional standard as the fundamental starting point for FSC certification in that country/region.
 Certifiers may choose to be more rigorous than the regional standard, but they cannot be less rigorous.

 In all countries or regions not covered by an FSC accredited forest stewardship standard, NEPCon will develop a locally adapted or interim standard for use in evaluating forest management operations in that designated geographic area.
-The adapted standard is developed from the NEPCon generic standard with modification to certification indicators to take into account the national context (e.g. legal requirements, environmental, social and economic perspectives).
-This draft will be translated to the official language of the country in which the FME to be evaluated is located and is be submitted for consultation at least 45 days prior to the start of fieldwork for a full assessment.
+The adapted standard is developed with modification to certification indicators to take into account the national context (e.g. legal requirements, environmental, social and economic perspectives)2.
+This draft will be translated to the official language of the country.
 Distribution to key stakeholders occurs via the Internet (email and posted on the NEPCon website), mailings and face to face meetings.